kubernetes/kubernetes/_v1.1/docs/getting-started-guides/ubuntu.md

 ### Test it out

-You can use `kubectl` command to check if the newly created cluster is working correctly.
+You can use `kubectl` command to check if the newly created k8s is working correctly.
 The `kubectl` binary is under the `cluster/ubuntu/binaries` directory.
 You can make it available via PATH, then you can use the below command smoothly.